 Melissa has extensive field experience, including remote winter and summer camping, and has completed over 15 arctic field expeditions in places such as Axel Heiberg and Ellesmere Islands, Canada, Svalbard, Norway, and throughout Alaska, USA.
 Melissa is an advocate for making science and fieldwork more family-friendly and has been doing fieldwork with her daughter since her daughter was two months old.

 Melissa has worked with Arctic logistic companies to increase access to housing and transportation opportunities for researchers with childcare responsibilities during fieldwork.
-Recently, she championed the creation of the US Permafrost Association Family Care Program, which will launch in 2024 to provide caregiver grants to permafrost researchers.
+Recently, she championed the creation of the US Permafrost Association Family Care Program, launched in 2024 to provide caregiver grants to permafrost researchers.

 The Permafrost Grown Project